hashgraph/hedera-sdk-java/README.md

 Hackathon attendees will also gain temporary access to a Hedera testnet.

+When using mainnet, it is necessary to buy *hbars* with fiat currency or other cryptocurrency.
+This can be achieved through an online exchange, or a friend who already has a Hedera account.
+That exchange or friend will implicitly create a Hedera account for you transferring in the appropriate quantity of *hbars* as part of the account-creation process and providing you with a Hedera account ID.

+On testnets, the Hedera portal will simulate this process, creating your testnet account using a public key you supply.
+The [Hedera Portal](https://portal.hedera.com) will also inform you of your Account ID on the testnet.

 ##### Addresses of testnet nodes

 The administrator who gives you access to a testnet will also provide you with the following details associated with at least one node: